 4. Store your lights well so that they are ready for your next event.
 Purchase specially designed mini lights wrap and reel storage devices – these are readily available during the Christmas season at places like Target, Home Depot and Loews.
 Use them to nicely store your mini lights.
 You can also use the cardboard centers of wrapping paper to wind your lights around to store in flat storage containers meant to store Christmas wrapping paper.
 By storing your lights properly, they’ll be ready to install and will be less likely to have experienced damage while in hibernation.
 Thus you will have avoided an emergency.

 5. Touch base with a Master Electrician in your area before ordering and installing lights.
 You know, the guy two doors down or your brother-in-law.
 Everyone knows an electrician.
-There is nothing worse than finding out after you’ve ordered 3000 feet of C9 bulbs and cords that 3 outlets on a 15 Amp breaker will not supply sufficient power for lighting your 60 foot tree.
+There is nothing worse than finding out after you’ve ordered 3000 feet of C9 bulbs and cords that 3 outlets on a 15 Amp breaker will not supply sufficient power for lighting your 60-foot tree.
 You’ll have to return all those lights (and pay all that shipping) and then order an alternative like LED lights that can run dozens of sets on one plug.
-Save yourself the headache and consult with a professional who really can save you time.
+Save yourself a headache and consult with a professional who really can save you time.

-6. When you order Christmas lights, open them the day you receive them and count them to insure that you received everything you ordered – mistakes are rare but they can happen to anyone.
+6. When you order Christmas lights, open them the day you receive them and count them to ensure that you received everything you ordered – mistakes are rare but they can happen to anyone.
 Also, take a little extra time to plug them in to make sure everything is A-OK.
 Lights can be damaged in shipping so a quick check in advance is always handy so you have time to request replacements if the problem isn’t easily solved by re-seating a dislodged bulb or replacing a fuse.

 Buy the same batteries that you’ll be using at your event and test them in the battery lights that you will be using.
 Do this to first make sure there are no problem with the lights and second, consider timing how long your lights will last with the batteries you’ve purchased.
 Be sure to use new fresh batteries and purchase them at a retailer who will have good turnover.
 How long your lights will last depends on the batteries.